Previous Post: Day 6 – The Kelluani Valley To the Upper Chachakumani Valley

 Source of info – Alpinist Magazine web page – see it here

-I’ve only done climbs rated a lower grade of P.D. and one A.D. climb in the Bugaboos, a magical climbing area in British Columbia, Canada where I felt pushed to my limit.
-I’ll leave the above routes to those with a skill set and fitness level beyond mine!
+I’ve only done climbs rated a lower grade of P.D. and one A.D. climb in the Bugaboos, a magical climbing area in British Columbia, Canada, where I felt pushed to the limit of my comfort zone.

 “Assez Difficile”: Climbing The Granite Spire of the Bugaboos

-What is on offer is the first six days of the Cordillera Real Trek that this series of posts describes plus an ascent of Nevado Chachakumani.
+What was on offer was the first six days of the Cordillera Real Trek that this series of posts describes, plus an ascent of Nevado Chachakumani.
 (See here for the details.)
 It is billed as a trekking peak and is described this way –

 From our base camp on the Chachacomani River we have four days to make the ascent of Chachacomani Peak, traversing glaciers and climbing ice and snow slopes.